 However, striking a balance between breaking up on good terms so that things don’t get so bitter that you can’t be in each other’s life anymore and making sure your compassion doesn’t open the gates to a complicated on-again-off-again situation can be a tight rope to walk.
 To help you maneuver this process, we bring you some breakup advice, in consultation with psychologist Anita Eliza (M.Sc in Applied Psychology), who specializes in issues like anxiety, depression, relationships, and self-esteem.
 Her breakup tips and guidance will help you figure out how to end a relationship gracefully.

-6 Reasons To End A Relationship
+7 Valid Reasons To End A Relationship

-1. Halting your success and growth
+1. The relationship is getting in the way of your success and growth

 2. Lack of emotional satisfaction

-3. Being treated as a second option
+3. Being treated as an afterthought

-4. Abuse and manipulation
+4. Abuse and manipulation in a relationship

 5. Trust issues